lightningnetwork/lnd/docs/grpc/javascript.md

 const protoLoader = require('@grpc/proto-loader');
 const fs = require("fs");

-// Due to updated ECDSA generated tls.cert we need to let gprc know that
+// Due to updated ECDSA generated tls.cert we need to let gRPC know that
-// we need to use that cipher suite otherwise there will be a handhsake
+// we need to use that cipher suite otherwise there will be a handshake
 // error when we communicate with the lnd rpc server. process.env.GRPC_SSL_CIPHER_SUITES = 'HIGH+ECDSA'